 AIA members have the satisfaction of joining with over 200,000 others in supporting the AIA’s mission to promote archaeological inquiry and public understanding of the material record of the human past to foster an appreciation of diverse cultures and our shared humanity.
 The AIA supports archaeologists, their research and its dissemination, and the ethical practice of archaeology.
 The AIA educates people of all ages about the significance of archaeological discovery and advocates the preservation of the world’s archaeological heritage.

 Twice a year the Milwaukee Society publishes a local members-only newsletter called The Artifact which includes notices of upcoming events, previews of forthcoming lectures, reports from the field by our professional members, news from the Central Office, Fieldwork Opportunities and other items of interest to our members.
-If you have news items you would like to share with the members of the local society, please send them along to David Pacifico.
+If you have news items you would like to share with the members of the local society, please send them along to Jane Peterson.